TopGirlCoder/decoder/README.md

   **adjustOffset():** A function that adjusts the offset to not be greater than 26, the length of the alphabet.
 This will prevent calculation errors with offset values greater than 26.

   **decode():** A function that utilizes the ASCII decimal system to calculate the letters in a string at an offset.
+Calls basecases() to check for basecases, and calls adjustOffset() to adjust the offset if it is greater than 26.
+Returns the calculated letters at the offset.

   **refactoredDecode():** A refactored function that utilizes the ASCII decimal system to calculate the letters in a string at an offset.
+Like decode() except does not need to call adjustOffset().
+Returns the calculated letters at the offset.

 ### Jasmine Tests
 Tests have been written in Jasmine to describe the behavior of custom JavaScript functions.
 The file containing the tests is located in the 'spec/' directory, and the file is named 'decoder-spec.js'.
 ### Running Jasmine Tests